-The Tennessee CPA exam cost consists of five main fees: the examination application fee of $170, the CPA exam registration fees which will depend on the number of sections taken, the $226.15 per CPA exam section totaling $905 for all four sections, a $100 fee on the CPA license application, and lastly a renewal fee of $110.
+The Tennessee CPA exam cost consists of four main fees: the education evaluation application fee of $90, the $344.80 per CPA exam section totaling $1,379.20 for all four sections, a $100 fee on the CPA license application, and lastly a renewal fee of $110.

 After passing the CPA exam, applicants may start fulfilling the requirements to obtain a CPA license.
 The instructions for Initial CPA licensure will be sent to the applicants when all relevant education and exam information has been received in the board office.

 If the applicant has met the requirements for licensure, he or she may apply for a Tennessee CPA license online.